codio-content/Coding_with_Javascript-File_Handling/.guides/content/Writing-a-text-file-8d46.md

 {Run the Sample Code}(node content/write-text-file.js)

-Notice that we are printing the contents of the same file two times, but we changed the contents in between.
+Notice that the code prints the contents of the same file two times, but the contents was changed in between.